pdjstone/furby-web-bluetooth/README.md

 - Use Chrome's [remote debugging](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/) feature to forward port 8000 to your Android phone
 - Load localhost:8000 in Chrome on your phone
 - Use the remote Javascript console in desktop Chrome to debug

+## Thanks
+Thanks to [Jeija](https://github.com/Jeija) for his work documenting the Furby Bluetooth protocol, and to [@L0C4RD](https://twitter.com/L0C4RD) for his help dissecting the DLC format.
+Also thanks to my work colleagues and to my wife whose patience has been pushed to the limit by noisy, farting Furbies that won't shut the *#$& up while I've been trying to debug my code.

 ## Further Reading
 - Reverse Engineering the Furby Connect: https://www.contextis.com/blog/dont-feed-them-after-midnight-reverse-engineering-the-furby-connect